luddite478/fortuned/docs/main.md

 5. All slots' resources (decoder, memory, node) are cleaned up in the correct order.
 The graph itself is torn down in `miniaudio_cleanup()`.

 **Dart / Flutter API impact**
-• Good news – **no API changes**.
-The public FFI functions remain the same (`miniaudio_load_sound_to_slot`, `play_slot`, `stop_slot`, etc.).
-The sequencer logic in `tracker_state.dart` already calls `playSlot()` every step and only stops a column when a new sample is triggered, which is exactly what the node-graph backend expects.
 • `MiniaudioLibrary.slotCount` now returns 1024, giving head-room for much larger grids (e.g. 16×48 = 768 cells) and future features.

 **Benefits achieved**
 • Unlimited simultaneous voices (practically 1024) with individual volume control.
 • Built-in clipping prevention and high-quality mixing handled by miniaudio.
 • Cleaner, shorter data callback and easier future DSP insertions (filters, delays, etc.) – just insert more nodes!

-If you are upgrading an existing app you only need to rebuild the native project.
-No Dart code changes are required, but you can query `slotCount` to show the new limit in the UI if you like.

 ### **🎙️ Output Recording & Rendering**
 **Based on Simple Capture Example**: Implements [miniaudio's simple_capture pattern](https://miniaud.io/docs/examples/simple_capture.html) to record the mixed output from our single device architecture.